martinosorb/zoteroRemarkable/README.md

  - Install this repo with `pip3 install git+https://github.com/martinosorb/zoteroRemarkable.git`
  - Create a `config.ini` file modelled on the example in the `zoteroRemarkable` folder.

-### Env file
+### Config file
-- Create a zotero api key
-- get zotero library_id (from zotero web)
+- Get your Zotero library_id and an API key from [Zotero web](https://www.zotero.org/settings/keys).
-- create a folder on remarkable and a collection in zotero
+- Create a folder on reMarkable and a collection in Zotero, which will be synced to each other.
-- get base path for zotero pdf (papers)
+- Get base path for Zotero PDFs (the storage folder on your local machine, for me this is /Users/johndoe/Documents/Zotero/storage).

 ### Usage
-_(Ensure you have a config file, with zotero api key, and rmapi setup)_
-Then to sync, at any time from any folder, just run:
+Ensure you have a config file, with zotero api key, and rmapi setup as described above.
+Then to sync, at any time from any terminal, just run: `python3 -m zoteroRemarkable`.

-  `python3 -m zoteroRemarkable`
+Currently, syncing is driven by the Zotero collection, i.e. files present in the collection will be uploaded to the reMarkable, and files _not_ present in the collection but present on the reMarkable _will be deleted from the reMarkable_.
+Note that this may cause loss of your annotations if you're not careful.
+I'm working on a better solution.